maikszusevics/IT-Security-Support-Bootcamp/README.md

 # IT Security & Support Bootcamp Documentation

-This repository contains detailed documentation, study notes, and personal reflections created during my participation in the 12-week **IT Security & Support Bootcamp**.
+This repository contains documentation of my participation in the 12-week IT Security & Support Bootcamp with Althaus Ditigtal.

-It serves as both a learning archive and a living portfolio of my technical growth in IT support, networking, cybersecurity, and professional development.
+It serves as both a personal archive of my learning and a living portfolio of my technical growth in IT support, networking, and cybersecurity.

 ## Contents

 ### Core Bootcamp Modules

-The bootcamp is organised into themed folders based on weekly focus areas.
-Each folder contains Markdown files that break down key concepts, tools, and methods covered in live sessions and on-demand content.
+The bootcamp is organised into folders based focus areas.
+Each folder contains Markdown files which are organised and formatted versions of my study notes.
+They aim to break down key concepts, tools, and methods covered in live sessions and on-demand content.

 - `Operating Systems/` – Introduction to operating systems and system fundamentals
 - `Customer Support/` – Stakeholder communication, virtual teams, and customer-facing skills